Lolfaceftw/me4-hand-gesture-recognition-mediapipe/README.md

 You can also collect training data (all five finger coordinate history) for finger gesture recognition.

 ### keypoint_classification.ipynb
 This is a model training script for hand sign recognition.
+Note: In this fork, keypoint classification is disabled in favor of using only the point history classifier.

 ### point_history_classification.ipynb
 This is a model training script for finger gesture recognition.
+This fork specifically trains a model to recognize three states: "Do Nothing", "Next Slide", and "Previous Slide" using all five finger trajectories.

 ### model/keypoint_classifier
 This directory stores files related to hand sign recognition.<br>